Probabilistic model predictive safety certification for learning-based control

-\begin{remark}[Recursive feasibility despite unbounded disturbances] Various recent stochastic model predictive control approaches, which consider chance-constraints in the presence of unbounded additive noise, are also based on constraint tightening (see \cite{Farina2013,Farina2016,Paulson2017,hewing2018stochastic}).
-The techniques employ a recovery mechanism in order to account for infeasibility of the online MPC problem.
+\begin{remark}[Recursive feasibility despite unbounded disturbances] Various recent stochastic model predictive control approaches, which consider chance constraints in the presence of unbounded additive noise, are also based on constraint tightening (see \cite{Farina2013,Farina2016,Paulson2017,hewing2018stochastic}).
+The online MPC problem in these formulations can become infeasible due to the unbounded noise, which is compensated for by employing a recovery mechanism.
 In contrast, the proposed formulation offers inherent recursive feasibility, even for unbounded disturbance realizations $w_s(k)$, by simulating the nominal system and therefore not optimizing over $\mZpred_0$.
 While optimization over $\mZpred_0$ usually enables state feedback in tube-based stochastic model predictive control methods, we incorporate state feedback through the cost function of \eqref{eq:PMPSC_opt}.
-A similar strategy can also be used for recursively feasible stochastic MPC schemes as presented in~\cite{hewing2018recursively}. \END \end{remark}
+A similar strategy can also be used for recursively feasible stochastic MPC schemes, as presented in~\cite{hewing2018recursively}. \END \end{remark}